vc1492a/runsTest-R/readme.md

 data(example)
 linreg <- lm(H ~ P, data=example)
 runsTest(linreg)
+# to show an index vs. residuals plot, use:
+runsTest(linreg, plot=TRUE)
 ```

 You must specify the function and a linear model first prior to applying the function.
 See *example/example.R* for more detailed information and instructions.